This article originally appeared at i711.com.

 When my husband and I began shopping for photographers for our wedding day last November, we went to two of the most well reputed photography studios in town.
 This is a small town; everyone basically goes to one of these studios or the other.

 The first studio we went in, we indicated that we were Deaf and wanted to communicate by writing.
 Keep in mind that Faribault is a very Deaf-friendly town; it’s got the Minnesota State Academy for the Deaf, plus a large Deaf population.
 Deaf people here are used to friendly nods and quick understanding of how to communicate; there’s usually one person who signs at almost every business in town.
 Back to the studio; the woman gave us a tiny piece of paper, and we asked for a bigger piece of paper because we knew it’d be a long conversation.
-She sighed, cracked her gum and made a face as she wandered off looking for paper.
+She sighed, cracked her gum, and made a face as she wandered off looking for paper.
 We left immediately; her attitude said enough.

 We walked down the street to the second studio, which was friendlier but didn’t seem eager to work with us.
 We left not quite satisfied.
 When we shared our frustrations with some of the other Deaf people in town, they had similar experiences and shared more information about which businesses in town “liked” Deaf people and which ones were “cold to Deaf people.”
 Fortunately we ended up finding a husband-and-wife photography team who was absolutely fantastic to work with.